-28.11 Collective Investment Schemes Risk
+29.12 Collective Investment Schemes Risk

 The Company may make investments in collective investment schemes.
 Such investments may involve risks not present in direct investments, including, for example, the possibility that an investee collective investment scheme may at any time have economic or business interests or goals which are not fully consistent with those of the Company.
-Unregulated collective investment schemes, in which the Company may invest up to 20% of its scheme property, may invest in highly illiquid securities that may be difficult to value.
 Moreover, many alternative investment strategies give themselves significant discretion in valuing securities.
-You should be aware that liquidity constraints and the extent to which an investee fund's securities are valued by independent sources are factors which could impact on the Company's valuation.
+There may be liquidity constraints and the extent to which an investee fund's securities are valued by independent sources are factors which could impact on the Company's valuation.